Code4PuertoRico/tech-summit-2015-hackathon/README.md

   _**No.**_  EventBrite registration is required in order to guarantee seats, internet service and lunch for all participants.

-### Can I participate in the Tech Summit Hackathon if I only registered in Hacker League?
+### Can I participate in the Tech Summit Hackathon if I only registered in Challenge Post?

   _**No.**_  EventBrite registration is required in order to guarantee seats, internet service and lunch for all participants.

-  Participants are required to have a HackerLeague account in order to accept the hackathon rules and guidelines.
-Projects and teams must be defined in the event's HackerLeague page.
+  Participants are required to have a Challenge Post account in order to accept the hackathon rules and guidelines.
+Projects and teams must be defined in the event's Challenge Post page.

 ### Must I pay in order to participate in the Hackathon?